 A Student Permit is an endorsement in your passport which allows you to study in New Zealand.
 It will state the expiry date of your permit and the conditions of your permit.
 The conditions may include:

 Once you have paid your tuition fees, you should apply for a New Zealand Student Visa.
-Below is a guide to obtaining your visa.
-You can also visit the New Zealand Immigration Service website.
 When submitting your Student Visa application to the nearest office of the New Zealand Immigration Service you will need to provide a completed Application to Study in New Zealand form.
 The Application to Study in New Zealand form is available from the New Zealand Immigration Service website, New Zealand Embassies and High Commissions, or from the Whitireia International Office.

 *Please note that this information is a guide only.
 The New Zealand Immigration Service requirements may vary between students and may change from time to time.